equivalent/equivalent.github.io/_posts/til/2022-04-28-how-to-use-bootstrap-5-in-rails-7.md

 avoid
 * [gem bootstrap and importmaps to load vendor javascript in the gem](https://dev.to/coorasse/rails-7-bootstrap-5-and-importmaps-without-nodejs-4g8) - good solution if you want to avoid CDN

+### counterarguments

+* "but this way you load a gem and you don't use the JS bit of it"

+So what?
+Like if there's no single gem in your project you don't use at 100%.
+I love "vanilla Rails" approach and love to avoid 3rd party gems as much as I can but this will save you so much hustle, especially if you are a beginner new to Rails or you are starting a sideproject (there's always time for refactor later if you really need it)

+* "but Sprockets are no longer used"

+Yes they are.
+There was a period of time with RoR 5.2 & 6.x where webpacker was taking over and developers were ditching Rails asset pipeline but this new importmaps approach is fresh breath to bring gems with scss back.
+Basecamp (& DHH) were quite clear about it that Sprockets will not disappear  anyday soon.

+* but `--css` (esbuild) is there to replace sprockets

+No it's not, same way how webpacker didn't replace it

+* But what if CDN provider goes down, then my application JS will not work

+Yes and rest of the internet as and billion of websites as well.
+If your project is a bank then yeah sure use your own CDN (honestly but maybe importmaps is not ideal for you in first place).
+But if your project is startup to sell T-shirts online then I'm pretty sure everyone will survive that 5 min downtime.

 ### Sources